simleb/FishFlow/README.md

 ## Build information

 The build process is managed by [CMake][].
-The easiest way to build is to open in your terminal the root directory of the Fish Flow repository and to type:
+The easiest way to build is to open in your terminal the root directory of the FishFlow repository and to type:

 	mkdir build
 	cd build